bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+Marmot helps teams discover, understand, and leverage their data with powerful search and lineage visualisation tools.
+It's designed to make data accessible for everyone: https://github.com/marmotdata/marmot

 Scraping APIs for Devs.
 This GitHub repo is a powerhouse collection of scraping APIs for developers that you can start using immediately to build everything from simple automations to full-scale applications: https://github.com/cporter202/scraping-apis-for-devs

+HashTool is a versatile and user-friendly Python tool designed to empower users with essential cryptographic functionalities.
+Whether you're ensuring data integrity through hash verification, exploring the characteristics of hashed values, or encrypting and decrypting text: https://github.com/youssef-mouatta/hashtool

 Fastest-validator.
 The fastest JS validator library for NodeJS | Browser | Deno: https://github.com/icebob/fastest-validator